-The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is a research bureau within the Department of Agriculture and Water Resources.
+The Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) is a research bureau within the Department of Agriculture.
 ABARES produces a number of fisheries related reports including; fisheries statistics, economic survey results, national status reports, fishery surveys, technical reports and annual fishery status reports.
 The fishery status reports provide an independent evaluation of the biological status of fish stocks and the economic status of Commonwealth-managed fisheries.
 Each report includes:

 - recent developments in fisheries

 - species biology

 - environmental status of fisheries.